RedisVentures/redis-vector-php/README.md

 ### Installation ###

-For now PredisVL isn't available ar packagist.org, but you can still install it via Composer by specifying [GitHub repository](https://github.com/vladvildanov/predis-vl) in your composer.json file.
+For now PredisVL isn't available at packagist.org, but you can still install it via Composer by specifying [GitHub repository](https://github.com/vladvildanov/predis-vl) in your composer.json file.

 ```shell